ICGEB Workshop -

 - Accommodation and lunches will be provided to all selected participants

-M.lqbal Parker (ICGEB Cape Town, South Africa)
+M.lqbal Parker (University of Cape Town, South Africa)

 Appolinaire Djikeng (Biosciences Eastern and Central Africa - BecA, Hub, Nairobi, Kenya) and Sagadevan G. Mundree (Queensland University of Technology, Brisbane, Australia)